AriFordsham/GHCWiki/records/overloaded-record-fields/implementation.md

 ## The basic idea

 Typechecking a record datatype still generates record selectors, but their names have a `$sel` prefix and end with the name of their type.
-Additionally, a dictionary function (for the `Has` instance) is generated.
 Thus

 ```wiki
 data T = MkT { x :: Int }